ViaVersion/VIAaaS/README.md

 Why a online webpage for online mode?:
 - It's easier to maintain in that way, because providing a chat with login requires encoding and decoding more packets which change through versions.
 - It allows your account password and token to be kept with you

+How to use IPv6?:
+- When listening to 0.0.0.0, it should listen on IPv6 too.
+- To use IPv6 in backend address, you need to use a instance with IPv6 connectivity.
+The hostname parser currently doesn't support direct IPv6, but you can use a DNS name.